roman-kozii/php-framework/docs/MIGRATIONS.md

 });
 ```

-⭐ There is a build in command for creating a new table migration file:
+⭐ There is a built-in command for creating a new table migration file:

 ```bash
 ./nebula --migration-table=<table_name>